Lacticaseibacillus paracasei

 Lacticaseibacillus paracasei is genotypically and phenotypically closely related from other members of the Lacticaseibacillus casei group which also includes Lacticaseibacillus casei, Lacticaseibacillus zeae and Lacticaseibacillus rhamnosus.
 However, these species are readily differentiated from each other by Multi-Locus-Sequence-Typing, core genome phylogeny, or Average Nucleotide Identity.
 Its fermentative properties allows it to be used as biological food processors and supplements for diets and medical disorders, especially in the gastrointestinal tract.

 Although probiotics are considered safe, they may cause bacteria-host interactions and adverse health consequences.
 In certain cases there is a risk of bacteremia when probiotics are used.
 Currently, the probiotic strain, frequency, dose and duration of the probiotic therapies are not established.

 Physiology

-Lacticaseibacillus paracasei is a gram-positive, homofermentative, non-spore forming microorganism.
-As Lc. paracasei is homofermentative, lactic acid is produced as the main product of hexose metabolism while lactate and acetate is produced from pentoses.
+Lacticaseibacillus paracasei is a gram-positive, facultatively heterofermentative, non-spore forming microorganism.
 The cells of Lc. paracasei are typically rod shaped, with a size range of 2.0μm to 4.0μm in width, and 0.8 to 1.0μm in length.
 The organism is nonmotile.
 Lc. paracasei cells often have square ends, and may exist either in single form or in chains.